 Next time you have a new arrival, try recording a short video and upload it to Facebook, Instagram and even Twitter.

-0 – Prepare a script that summarises key details and selling points of the vehicle you want to sell.
+1 – Prepare a script that summarizes key details and selling points of the vehicle you want to sell.

-2 – While walking around the car and recording, say the script you prepared so your voiceover gets recorded onto the video.
+3 – While walking around the car and recording, go by the script you prepared, so your voice-over gets recorded onto the video.

-3 – You could leave the engine running, leave the doors open and even leave the headlights on while you record.
+4 – You could leave the engine running, leave the doors open, and even leave the headlights on while you record.
 This will show your customers that things are in working order and the car is ready to go.

-4 – Review then upload the video onto your social media with a caption that includes all the necessary info.
+5 – Review, then upload the video onto your social media with a caption that includes all the necessary info.
 Make sure you subscribe to our newsletters here: www.bit.ly/CCFACADEMY and like and follow our Facebook and Instagram pages for more!
 Just search Connected Car Finance.